 Leaves.
 Gather, shred, and compost these, and you won’t have to buy expensive soil amendments in the spring.
 I can tell you that shredded leaves turned the hard, dead soil on my property into rich, worm-filled loam.

 Tulips & Other Dutch Bulbs.
 It’s not quite too late to plant these out.
 I set mine at least 8 inches deep, and then water them well to hasten root development before the soil freezes solidly.
-If squirrels are inclined to dig up your tulip bulbs, sprinkle the area with red pepper flakes.
-Or just focus on daffodils, which are (generally) not bothered by pests.
+If squirrels are inclined to dig up your tulip bulbs, outwit them.
+Or, just focus on daffodils, which are (generally) not bothered by pests.

 Garlic.
 Be sure to plant this bulb, too.
 I plant individual cloves 3 inches deep and about 6 inches apart.
 For more details, visit my Garlic Sowing & Growing Guide.